FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 | Encoding    | `0x00 rA rB rC i`                                                                     |
 | Notes       |                                                                                       |

-The immediate value is interpreted identically to `WQOP`.
+The immediate value is interpreted identically to `WDOP`.

 Operations behave `$of` and `$err` similarly to their 64-bit counterparts.